George Kottaras

-George Kottaras (/kəˈteɪrəs/ kə-TAY-rəs; born May 10, 1983) is a Canadian former professional baseball catcher.
+George Kottaras (/kəˈteɪrəs/ kə-TAY-rəs; born May 10, 1983) is a Canadian-Greek former professional baseball catcher.
 He played in Major League Baseball (MLB) for the Boston Red Sox, Milwaukee Brewers, Oakland Athletics, Kansas City Royals, Cleveland Indians, St. Louis Cardinals, and Toronto Blue Jays.

 Personal life

 Both of Kottaras' parents were born in Greece, but settled in the Toronto, Ontario, suburb of Scarborough, where he was born.
 He attended Milliken Mills High School in nearby Markham.

 Professional career

 San Diego Padres

 Kottaras was drafted by the San Diego Padres in 20th round of the 2002 MLB draft.
 He signed with the Padres in May after spending one year at Connors State College in Warner, Oklahoma.